NguyenPhamCode4You/project-structure-docs/README.md

 |  |__📂 BusinessCentral // Integration logic for Business Central
 ```

-## Note:
-- Each project in `ExternalClients` should have a `Setup.cs` file
-- `appsettings.json` should contains the new section to hold values for the new External Clients

-## 2. Entities Design and Mapping
+## 2. Data Structure Design
-Entity is the core principal data-structure that is migrated into DBs.
-Should be treated with care and follow the style of other entities.
+Entities and DTOs are the core principal data-structure that got migrated into DBs.
+Should be treated with care and follow coding style of others.

-## 2.1 Inheritance
+## 2.1 Entities
+- Entity hold the fields of a single Table of the DB.
-- Entity can be inherit from BaseEntity or TrackedEntity.
+- Entity can be inherit from `BaseEntity` or `TrackedEntity`.
-- They will, by default, have auditable fields that are automatically filled by databases without needing for explicit codings, for example:
+- When inherited, by default, they will have auditable fields that are automatically filled by databases.

+For example:
 ```C#
 public class BaseEtsEventEntity : TrackedEntity
 {